rscode999/cnet/documentation.md

 *Signature*: `void add_layer(int input_dimension, int output_dimension, std::string name = "layer")`

 Adds a new layer with the given dimensions and name.
-The new layer has no activation function.
+The new layer has no activation function.*

 To use this method, the network must be disabled.

+*The activation function is the identity function, f(x)=x, which does nothing.

 **Parameters**